michaljerabek/Crown-Control/README.md

 4. Click on `All Applications` > `Brackets` and then `Crown` > `Press` and set it to `F9`.
 5. Try it and if it works, let me know.

-## What you can do with this
+## How to use

-*I'm currently trying to figure out what could be useful so there is no guarantee it will work the same in future versions.*
+*This is still in experimental state so there is no guarantee it will work the same in future versions.
+(I'm still trying to figure out what could be useful.)*

-*You have to learn to use it, but if you do that, controlling Brackets only from keyboard should be easier.*
+*You have to learn to use it, but if you do, controlling Brackets only from keyboard should be easier.*

 ### Press (Crown)
 Switches currently active pane or turns on *Split View*.